 Georgia is facing a critical shortage of nurses, physicians and emergency medical personnel across the state

-New program would help train & retain more health care workers across the state
+New program will help train & retain more health care workers across the state

-Sen. Ossoff, Rep. Carter, and the Delegation members are pushing CMS to approve the new “GA-STRONG” proposal, which would provide funds to help teaching hospitals across Georgia hire, train, and retain more health care workers.
+Today, following Sen. Ossoff, Rep. Carter, and the Georgia Delegation’s push, CMS approved the “GA-STRONG” proposal, which will provide new resources to help teaching hospitals across Georgia hire, train, and retain more health care workers.

-The expanded health care workforce would help more Georgians access the vital health care they need.
+The expanded health care workforce will help more Georgians access the vital health care they need.

-“Georgia has consistently been in the top ten states for critical staffing shortages,” Sen. Ossoff, Rep. Carter, and the members wrote.
-“The complex crises of workforce shortage and health inequity are urgent matters that require action.
-It is our sincere hope CMS will approve this program expeditiously.”
+“Georgia has consistently been in the top ten states for critical staffing shortages,” Sen. Ossoff, Rep. Carter, and the members wrote in August.
+“The complex crises of workforce shortage and health inequity are urgent matters that require action.”

 The letter was co-signed by Senator Reverend Raphael Warnock and Reps.
 Sanford D. Bishop, Jr. (D-GA-02), Drew Ferguson (R-GA-03), Henry C. “Hank” Johnson, Jr. (D-GA-04), Nikema Williams (D-GA-05), Lucy McBath (D-GA-06), Carolyn Bourdeaux (D-GA-07), Austin Scott (R-GA-08), Barry Loudermilk (R-GA-11), Rick W. Allen (R-GA-12), and David Scott (D-GA-13).

-Hospitals and health care professionals across the state applauded Sen. Ossoff and Rep. Carter’s efforts.
+Hospitals and health care professionals across the state applauded the members’ efforts:

 “On behalf of Emory Healthcare and the communities we serve, I would like to thank Senator Ossoff and Representative Carter for leading their Georgia colleagues in support of the Georgia STRONG program,” said Dr. Bryce Gartland, Hospital Group President and Co-Chief of Clinical Operations, Emory Healthcare.
-“When approved, GA-STRONG will allow Georgia’s teaching hospitals to further invest in training the next generation of healthcare workers and improving access to important clinical programs such as maternal health.
-We urge CMS to quickly approve this innovative program to help stabilize our essential healthcare workforce and improve care for people across Georgia.”
+“When approved, GA-STRONG will allow Georgia’s teaching hospitals to further invest in training the next generation of healthcare workers and improving access to important clinical programs such as maternal health.”

 “This innovative program will go a long way to strengthen the healthcare workforce pipeline for current and future generations.
 Northeast Georgia Health System enthusiastically supports Georgia’s proposal, and we encourage Administrator Brooks-LaSure to proceed quickly with approval.
 I would like to thank Senator Ossoff, Congressman Carter, and members of the Georgia Delegation for their support in Washington,” said Northeast Georgia Health System President and CEO Carol Burrell.
 “We also appreciate the hard work of Governor Kemp and the Department of Community Health to craft this critical program for our state.”